Quickstart#

 ae = AutoEmulate(x, y, models=models)

-The user can also restrict the selection to just PyTorch models or probabilistis models by using the only_pytorch or only_probabilistic arguments, respectively.
-For example, to use only PyTorch models:
+The user can also directly restrict the selection to just probabilistic models by using the only_probabilistic argument without having to list all the models individually:

 Logging